jothilakshmij/partner-management-system/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

  🐛 Troubleshooting

  Common Issues
 1. MongoDB Connection Error
-   - Ensure MongoDB is running
-   - Check the connection string in `.env`
-   - Verify MongoDB is accessible on the specified port

 2.Port Already in Use
-   - Change the PORT in `.env` file
-   - Kill the process using the port: `npx kill-port 5000`

 3. CORS Issues
-   - Ensure the backend CORS is properly configured
-   - Check that the frontend is making requests to the correct backend URL

 4. Dependencies Issues
-   - Delete `node_modules` and `package-lock.json`
-   - Run `npm install` again